 Gilbertson’s music has earned five Morton Gould Awards from ASCAP, a Charles Ives Scholarship from the American Academy of Arts and Letters, and the 2007-08 Palmer-Dixon Prize, awarded by the Juilliard composition faculty for the best student work of the year.
 Gilbertson’s music can be heard in the 2006 documentary Rehearsing a Dream, which received an Academy Award nomination for best documentary.
 Gilbertson’s published music includes choral works with Boosey & Hawkes and G. Schirmer, and orchestral works with Theodore Presser.

-Dr. Rebekah Griffin-Greene is an award-winning bassist, composer, pianist, cellist, poet, and singer who holds bachelors and masters degrees in bass performance, composition, and music education from the Thornton School of Music at the University of Southern California, as well as a doctorate in bass performance from the State University of New York at Stony Brook.
+Rebekah Griffin Greene is an award-winning bassist, composer, pianist, cellist, poet, and singer who holds bachelors and masters degrees in bass performance, composition, and music education from the Thornton School of Music at the University of Southern California, as well as a doctorate in bass performance from the State University of New York at Stony Brook.
 After recovering from a serious wrist injury and winning the Alice Nelson Music Competition in 1995 on the bass, she orchestrated her own bass and piano piece for the San Luis Obispo Symphony, launching her career as a composer and bass soloist.
 Now active in New York City as a freelance jazz, solo, chamber, and orchestral musician, she has performed her own works, as well as traditional recital repertoire, in such places as Hong Kong, Quebec, New York City, Los Angeles, and Chicago.
 Her composition teachers include Morten Lauridsen and Frank Ticheli, and her bass teachers include Paul Ellison, Joseph Carver and Kurt Muroki.
-Having taught classroom music in both Los Angeles Unified and New York City Schools, she is now on faculty teaching private and group bass at the Third Street Music School Settlement, the Lucy Moses School, and the Frank Sinatra School of the Arts.
-She lives in Queens, New York City, with her trombonist husband, Dr. Terry Greene II, and many instruments.
-To listen to Rebekah’s music, please visit her at www.rebekahgriffingreene.com.
+Having taught classroom music in both Los Angeles Unified and New York City Schools, she is currently teaching private and group bass at the Lucy Moses School and the Frank Sinatra School of the Arts.
+She lives in Queens, New York City, with her trombonist husband, Dr. Terry Greene II, her son, Kayden, and many instruments. rebekahgriffingreene.com

 Steven Hankle is a choral director and bass singer with a BME in voice and an MM in choral conducting from San Francisco State University.
 Currently he serves as the Director of Choral Activities at Mission High School in San Francisco while he pursues certification in the Kodály method of music education at Holy Names University in Oakland.